Dryden High School Online

 In the mid 1950s a forward looking group of people in Dryden Ontario recognized a need to provide young people with background and education in the area of resource conservation and management.
 Management of the local paper mill along with representatives of the mill’s Woodlands Department, the local Board of Education, Dryden High School, and the Department of Natural Resources combined their knowledge and resources to implement the Dryden High School Conservation Course in 1957.

 Over the years, numerous independent volunteers, organizations, local industry and businesses have willing contributed their resources and talents to this program.
-These experts have included participants from the Ministry of Natural Resources, Ministry of Northern Development and Mines, Domtar, Science North, Fisheries and Oceans Canada, Ontario Power Generation, a number of universities and colleges, Forestry Canada, and the Ontario Forestry Association.
+Without the contribution of these volunteers and organizations, Conservation Camp would not be possible.

 The intent of this program is not to make experts of the students involved but to increase their awareness of resource use and the challenges that are presented in resource management.
 Interactions between resource uses and users, and the impacts of competing resources, are explored.

-Many of the students who have participated in the Dryden High School Conservation Course have gone on to pursue higher education and careers in the field of resource management.
-Alumni of the Dryden High School Conservation Course include professional foresters, biologists, ecologist, geologists, agronomists, and many others who have pursued careers in related fields.
+The program provides students with a strong cross section of resource management and sustainability concepts.
+It is worth noting that many of the students who have participated in the Dryden High School Conservation Course have gone on to pursue higher education and careers in the field of resource management.
+Alumni of the Dryden High School Conservation Course include professional foresters, biologists, ecologist, geologists, engineers, agronomists and many others who have pursued careers in resource management or related fields.

 Frequently Asked Questions